Sheafraidh/k2-designer/README.md

 A modern Python Qt6 application for designing database schemas, creating ER diagrams, and generating SQL scripts.
 Features a rich visual interface with support for Oracle database modeling.

+---

+## 📜 License

+**Copyright (c) 2025 Karel Švejnoha.
+All rights reserved.**

+This project is **dual-licensed**:

+### 1. AGPL-3.0 (Open Source)
+✅ **Free for:**
+- Personal use, education, and research
+- Internal company use (non-commercial)
+- Open-source projects

+⚠️ **Requirements:**
+- Any modifications or derivative works must remain open-source under AGPL-3.0
+- Complete source code must be made publicly available
+- See [LICENSE](LICENSE) file for full terms

+### 2. Commercial License
+💼 **Required for:**
+- Closed-source products
+- Commercial distribution or resale
+- SaaS hosting/deployment
+- Proprietary systems
+- Use without releasing source code

+📧 **Contact for commercial licensing:** sheafraidh@gmail.com

+**Important:** You MAY use this internally at your company at no cost.
+You MAY NOT sell, sublicense, or redistribute it as a proprietary product without a commercial license agreement.

+---

 ## Features

 ### Core Functionality